 Toe box dermatitis is a form of dermatitis common in children, caused by extreme temperature and moisture found within the toe box of the shoe.
-Toe box dermatitis is primarily caused rubber, non-breathable toe box construction of some shoes.
-Toe box dermatitis is found equally between girls and boys.
+Toe box dermatitis is primarily caused by the rubber, non-breathable toe box construction of certain shoes.
+Toe box dermatitis is found equally in girls and boys.

 The toe box of the shoe is the semi-circle that covers and protects the toes.
-The rubber toe box prevents the release of perspiration.
-The rubber toe box also contributes to an increase of the temperature inside the shoe.
-This contributes to excessive perspiration and creates an inhospitable environment for the skin.
-So we grew up and grew out of the rubber sneakers, but guess what?
+A rubber toe box prevents the release of perspiration.
+A rubber toe box also contributes to an increase in temperature inside the shoe.
+This causes excessive perspiration and creates an inhospitable environment for the skin.
+We grew up and grew out of the rubber sneakers, but guess what?
 Most shoes have a toe box to stiffen the shoe and promote the durability of the shoes.
-As a result we see toe box problems in a host of other shoes including work boots (especially safety shoes), clogs, oxfords and others.
+As a result, we see toe box problems in a host of other shoes including work boots (especially safety shoes), clogs, oxfords, and others.
 Simply reach into the shoe and feel for the materials that make up the toe box.

 Dermatitis is a generic term used to describe any condition that exhibits inflammation of the skin.
 The environment in a shoe is pretty harsh, but when you manufacture the shoe with materials that can’t vent moisture, dermatitis is bound to occur.
 Toe box dermatitis is the term used to describe the skin reaction that takes place as a result of an enclosed or rubber toe box.
-But toe box dermatitis can occur at any age.
-Toe box dermatitis is simply the result of the contrast found when wearing a shoe (sweaty and hot) compared to being barefoot (cool and dry).
-As a result we see peeling and redness in the skin or what we call dermatitis.
+Toe box dermatitis can occur at any age.
+Toe box dermatitis is simply the result of the contrast found when wearing a shoe (sweaty and hot) compared to being barefoot (cool and dry.)
+As a result, we see peeling and redness in the skin; what we call dermatitis.

 Causes and contributing factors